ARTICLE

 Next steps

-The Making Work Pay Next Steps document confirmed that the Government already had powers to implement its commitment to tighten the ban on unpaid internships, and that this did not need to be dealt with by means of the Employment Rights Bil.
-It stated that the government would launch a call for evidence on this issue by the end of 2024.
+The Making Work Pay Next Steps document confirmed that the Government already had powers to implement its commitment to tighten the ban on unpaid internships, and that this did not need to be dealt with by means of the Employment Rights Bill.
+It stated that the Government would launch a call for evidence on this issue by the end of 2024.
 However, the Call for Evidence is still awaited.

 Health and safety*